coatsy/coding-workshop/maze/maze3.md

 ![You might need to install Scratch Link](./images/extensions4.png)
 > Click the help button and you'll be taken to a web page that allows you to install a program that helps scratch talk to the micro:bit over either your USB cable or over Bluetooth.
 > Note that there are two versions, one for Windows and one for macOS

+The other thing you'll need to do is connect your micro:bit.
+The easiest way to do it is to just plug it in via the USB port on your computer.
+You can also connect via Bluetooth.

+Now you're ready to use your micro:bit to control the ball in the maze.

 [|< Home](../README.md)
 [<< Previous: Adding your own controls](./maze2.md)